AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ## Opt out of cross-region data sharing

 Optionally, you can opt out of cross-region data sharing for a namespace.
-If you opt out of cross-region data sharing, the namespace data is not processed outside of the region where it resides.
+If you opt out of cross-region data sharing, your operational data is not processed or stored outside of the region of your default region.

 ![Cross-region data sharing disabled](./_images/cross-region-data-sharing-disabled.drawio.svg)